How to Start a Blog (Step by Step)

 After choosing your domain name, enter your payment information to complete your web hosting purchase.
 Choose 1 year or more of hosting to get the best deal.

 Write your account password down in a safe place.
 Proceed to the next step to get started with the WordPress blogging platform and easy setup wizard.
-If you aren’t logged in at Siteground for some reason or previously stopped at this step, use the email and password you entered on the payment screen to log back in to your account at Siteground.
+If you aren’t logged in at Siteground for some reason or previously stopped at this step, use the email and password you entered on the payment screen to log back into your account.

 You can begin the setup of your new blog by navigating to the My Accounts tab and clicking on the “Launch Setup Wizard” button.
 If you aren’t logged in, use the email and password you entered at the payment screen to login first.